Jocelyne Bourassa: Amateur career

 Bourassa was born in Shawinigan, Quebec.
 She studied Physical Education at the Université de Montréal where she was a member of the volleyball, basketball, skiing and track and field teams.

 Bourassa won the Quebec Junior golf championship in 1963, 1964, and 1965.
 In 1965, she also captured the Canadian Women's Amateur.
 She repeated as the national amateur champion in 1971 then turned professional in 1972.

 Professional career

 Bourassa won LPGA Rookie of the Year honors in 1972.
 The following year she won the first-ever La Canadienne golf championship, now the Canadian Women's Open.
 She was the only Canadian woman to win the Canadian Women's Open until Brooke Henderson in 2018.

 Honours

 Bourassa won the Bobbie Rosenfeld Award in 1972 as Canada's best female athlete.

-Bourassa was made a Member of the Order of Canada in 1972.

-Bourassa was elected to the Quebec Sports Hall of Fame in 1992, the Quebec Golf Hall of Fame in 1995, the Canadian Golf Hall of Fame in 1996, and Canada's Sports Hall of Fame in 2015.
+She was made a Member of the Order of Canada in 1972.
+She was elected to the Quebec Sports Hall of Fame in 1992, the Quebec Golf Hall of Fame in 1995, and the Canadian Golf Hall of Fame in 1996.
+She was awarded the Order of Sport, marking her induction into Canada's Sports Hall of Fame in 2015.